 At the ache in his lungs, Rin forced himself to breathe, the sound sharp and sudden in the otherwise silent gloom.
-Another breath in and out, he crouched by the very edge of the corner.
+Another breath in and out, then he crouched by the very edge of the corner.
 He listened.

 A timid peek around confirmed it.
 Nothing.

 He let the relief sigh out in a soundless whoosh.
 He was alone.
 Nothing on the other side.
 No nekhesa.